evenbrenden/u-he-nixos/README.md

 # u-he-nixos

-u-he Linux plugins seem to use hardcoded paths to `~/.u-he` for resources (like fonts and images) at runtime.
+u-he Linux plugins seem to use hardcoded paths to `~/.u-he` for resources (like images and licenses) at runtime.
 I haven't figured out how to patch that, so here's an impure u-he plugin installer for NixOS.

 Example usage: `install.sh u-he-diva.nix`